HypoxiE/go-colors-picker/README.md

 ## License

-This project is licensed under **CC BY-NC 4.0** (non-commercial use).
+This project, including all historical commits, is licensed under the terms of the **Creative Commons BY-NC 4.0** license.
+By using this repository, you agree that all past and future versions of the code are distributed under this license.

-See the LICENSE file for details.
+See the LICENSE.md file for details.

 ---